kshirsagarpratik/Jenkins-GitLab-CI-CD-Service/README.md

 The request is as follows:

     g = requests.post('http://localhost:30080/api/v4/projects', data = {'name':repo_name,'import_url':repo_url}, headers = {‘Private- Token’:'PRIVATE-TOKEN'})

 Note that this POST request is accessing our GitLab host and creating a new project for every such request.
 We are using a single loop through the JSON file and cloning everything in one go.

+### Creating Jenkins jobs

+We create a Jenkins job which is essentially the pipeline that will be executed when the job runs.
+We first create a dummy job through the UI and then extract it’s config.xml.
+We then modify the XML for every job and create a job for every GitLab repository through a loop.
+We are using the **“python-jenkins”** and **“python-gitlab”** packages in order to do so.

+### Structure of each Jenkins job

+We have to specify the source repository URL, the credentials, the build triggers, the build step and the post build actions.
+For our Jenkins jobs, the configuration is as follows:

+    Source Management : Specify the clone URL of GitLab repository.
+    Credentials : SSH Key.
+    Build Trigger : Build when a change is pushed to GitLab (Gitlab plugin comes handy.)
+Build Step: Maven build with tasks; clean compile test.
+    Post Build Actions : Record Jacoco Coverage Report, Report Build Status to GitLab.

+We feed this configuration into a job config.xml (XML to DSL plugin comes in handy.)
+Then using python-jenkins we can iteratively create Jenkins job for each GitLab project.
+Please refer to ‘output.xml’ as a sample.

+### Setting up Webhooks for projects -> jobs

+With the help of web hooks, every time we push a change into GitLab, the corresponding Jenkins job is triggered.
+We are creating Webhooks with the python-gitlab package.

+The following snippet is an example of creating Jenkins jobs and setting up Webhooks for a project.

+    server = jenkins.Jenkins('http://localhost:8080/', username='pkshir2', password='jenkinsrocks') # Pass Jenkins host URL and credentials.
+    user = server.get_whoami()
+    print('Hello %s from Jenkins' % (user['fullName']))
+    gl = gitlab.Gitlab('http://localhost:30080', private_token='9SsFv3LD6ijhGznMSjuK') # Pass the gitlab host URL and generated private API token (from gitlab.) gl.auth()
+    hooks = project.hooks.create({'url': 'projectURL', 'push_events': 1})

 #### Installing Docker